j3k0/ganomede-users/README.md

  * `MAILER_AUTH_METHOD` - defines preferred authentication method, eg. 'PLAIN'
  * `NO_EMAIL_DOMAIN` - fake domain to use for users without an email address (default "email-not-provided.local")
  * `GUEST_EMAIL_DOMAIN` - domain used for guest users email address (default none)
+ * `CONFIRM_EMAIL_FOR_APP_VERSION` - only require email confirmation for app version satisfying the given condition (app should sent it with the X-App-Version header).
+Example ">=1.0.0" (see https://github.com/npm/node-semver)

 Statsd options (used for monitoring).